Cleeng/mediastore-sdk/README.md

 </tr>
 <tr><td>yarn build</td>
 <td>Builds the app for production to the build folder.
-  It correctly bundles React in production mode and optimizes the build for the best performance.
-  The build is minified and the filenames include the hashes.
-  Your app is ready to be deployed!
-  See the section about <a href="https://create-react-app.dev/docs/deployment/" target="_blank">deployment</a> for more information.
   </td></tr>
 <tr><td>yarn test</td>
   <td>
    Launches the test runner in the interactive watch mode.
-    See the section about <a href="https://create-react-app.dev/docs/running-tests/" target="_blank">running</a> tests for more information.
   </td></tr>
 <tr><td>yarn storybook</td>
   <td>